johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ![Discipling into allegiance][dia]

 [dia]: disciplingallegiance.png "Discipling into allegiance" width=125px

-### OPTION
+### OPTION ###

 -	Discuss [*Discipling into allegiance*], or
 -	Continue to [*Teaching and training centres*]

-## Teaching and training centres
+## Teaching and training centres ##

 ![Teaching and training centres][ttc]

 [ttc]: teachingtrainingcentres.png "Teaching and training centres" width=125px

 Teaching and training centres supplement the formation of disciples taking place within [pastoral, evangelistic community] .
-Their function is to equip mature messianic disciples for vocational service[^cf28]—in two types of contexts: *intra-cultural* and *inter-cultural*.
+Their function is to equip mature messianic disciples for vocational service[^cf27]—in two types of contexts: *intra-cultural* and *inter-cultural*.

-### Intra-cultural contexts
+### Intra cultural contexts ###

 Intra-cultural teaching and training equips messianic disciples and communities to live faithfully within their own culture, amongst their own people.

 -	Researching, understanding, presenting and explaining the content of God's Word, in order to equip disciples with a *messianic worldview*—a way of understanding and relating to the world with a biblical, messianic perspective.

--	Edifying—encouraging, strengthening and correcting—the practices and self-understanding of messianic communities, enabling them to become *pillars and foundations of truth*,[^cf29] in the context of cultures shaped by different spiritual and moral values.
+-	Edifying—encouraging, strengthening and correcting—the practices and self-understanding of messianic communities, enabling them to become *pillars and foundations of truth*,[^cf28] in the context of cultures shaped by different spiritual and moral values.

 -	Typical examples: Bible schools, conferences, seminars, workshops.

-### Inter-cultural contexts
+### Intercultural contexts ###

 Inter-cultural teaching and training equips disciples to live faithfully amongst people of a different culture.